-- Support the school financially through fundraising events. - Assist at any school function as requested by the administrator and faculty. - © Encourage family support of the school through their participation in Parents' Club and school events.
+- Support the school financially through fundraising events. - Assist at any school function as requested by the administrator and faculty. - © Encourage family support of the school through their participation in Parents' Club and school events. - ALL PARENTS are required to work a four hour shift at the Turkey Dinner, the Parents' Club's largest fundraiser.

-Dues are \$15.00 per family and are due at registration.
+Booster Club: Dues are \$10.00 per family